fbpx

 For example, BISF houses are easily recognisable.
 This allows owners to estimate their age.

-The same applies to some types of period properties.
+The same applies to some types of period properties and other historic homes.

 Why is it important to know when a house was built?